 Some people like using a salt crust to help crisp up the skin as well.
 Salt of course will help remove moisture which is what we are always trying to get rid of when making crispy pork belly.
-I personally don’t care much for this method, as I don’t feel it adds much and it just takes more time.

 How To Serve Crispy Pork Belly